morinlab/lymphopedia/CD79B.md

 In an inducible mouse model of MYD88-driven DLBCL, CD79B mutations did not accelerate lymphomagenesis but demonstrated an increased sensitivity to pharmacological BTK inhibition.[@flumannInducibleCd79bMutation2024]
 In a retrospective analysis, younger patients with MCD DLBCL that were treated with ibrutinib had significantly better outcomes.[@wilsonEffectIbrutinibRCHOP2021b]
 The most common hotspot mutation in CD79B is at the tyrosine residue 196 (Y196).
-This and other common mutations primarily occur in the immunoreceptor tyrosine-based activation motif (ITAM) domain and prevent the negative regulatory feedback provided by Lyn kinase thereby enhancing BCR signaling.
+This and other common mutations primarily occur in the immunoreceptor tyrosine-based activation motif (ITAM) domain and prevent the negative regulatory feedback provided by Lyn kinase thereby enhancing BCR signaling.[@kimCD79BMYD88Mutations2014]

 ## History